matoous/dzxcz/content/books/staff_engineer.md

   - align on techical vectors - the initiatives in the team and accross team should lead to shared goal
     - give feedback, encapsulate your approach in workflow and tooling
   - do fewer things but do them better

+- listening through questions, i.e. asking good questions that open further discussion, the question has to be well intended with the purpose of learning more and the other party must feel safe to answer it

+- discussions
+  - shift your contribution towards asking questions
+  - pull people that aren't participating into the discussion
+  - take notes (_duh_)

+- decisions
+  - write down the _problem_, _think hard_, _write down the solution_ framework
+  - circulate early, i.e. get input early in the decision-making process
+  - separate style from substance, i.e. stop giving style feedback because everyone has different writing style and idea of the document structure.
+Instead, focus on the substance.
+  - be open to changing your mind

+- presenting to executives
+  - situation: the context of the problem
+  - complication: why is the current situation _bad_
+  - question: what is the core question to answer?
+  - answer: what is your best solution/answer to the posed question?

 ### Info